theresekoch/Personal_Site/content/authors/admin/_index.md

   url: "https://www.utsouthwestern.edu/labs/roberts/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD candidate in the Roberts Lab at UT Southwestern.
-I study neural circuits underlying song learning in zebra finches, and develop software tools for song analysis.
+I study neural circuits and genes underlying song learning in zebra finches, and develop software tools for song analysis.

 interests:
 - Vocal Learning